- What makes Oneroot honey different?

 100% Canadian: You’ll see a lot of honey jars marked with “CANADA NO. 1”.
 This does not indicate the source of honey.
 As long as the honey is packed and labeled in Canada and meets the grade specifications, “CANADA NO. 1” will be written on the label.
 Many companies use this grading deceptively to suggest that their honey is Canadian.

 Unpasteurized: Honey never goes bad.
 It doesn’t need to be pasteurized in the first place.
 Big companies pasteurize and ultra-filter their honey in order to give a pure and clean look to their honey and to prevent crystallization.
 They have to go through this process, in a way, because their honey is mixed with foreign honey of unknown sources.
-Our honey is never pasteurized and never reaches temperature above 35˚C (95˚F) during its bottling process.
+After heating and ultra-filtering, honey's source can no longer be traced.
+Our honey is never pasteurized and never reaches temperature above 35˚C (95˚F) during its extracting and bottling processes.

 Honey has a long list of health benefits including:

 Immune system booster, Anti-cancer, Anti-bacterial and anti-fungal, Moisturize and nourish skin, Improve digestion, Help with allergies.

 Bees produce not only honey but also propolis.
 Propolis is made from mostly tree saps, not flower nectar or pollen.
 Bees use this substance as caulking material when building their hives.
 It’s been used for thousands of years by different civilizations to treat infections and boost immune system.